nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-10-25-public-access-points.md

 title: "Internet gateways"
 author: Brian
 ---
 To get on the internet, the mesh needs what we call "gateways".
-We have now a few choices when looking for internet gateways.
-Mostly people are sharing their own internet, but soon (if you live close enough) you will be able to connect to our new supernode as your primary gateway.
+We have a few choices when looking for internet gateways.
+Mostly people are sharing their own internet, and soon (if you live close enough) you will be able to connect to our new supernode as your primary gateway.

 Another gateway is a public access point.
+If you are too far away from an access point to get a good connection, you can use a directional router such as the NanoStation in "client mode".
+This is basically using it as an antenna to boost the signal.

  It is very easy to configure a NanoStation to connect to these new kiosk access points to extend the range.
 I've already configured an NSM5 and saved the config file for you- [NSM5 config](../../download/config/NSM5-XW-link.html) In my test I was getting 60Mb down and 20Mb up, so it is a very healthy speed.

 To use this config file you need a new NanoStation NSM5 or one that is running AirOS.
 * Plug an ethernet cable from POE on the power adapter to "main" on the NSM5